zzhangjii/learning-library/ziplabs/adw-services/README.md

 ADWC will caches the results of a query.
 If you run the same queries again, you'll see they run much faster.

 1. Click **Run Script** again for `admin_high` so that all the rows are displayed on the screen.
-2. Note the improved response time.
+2. Note the improved response time!

 ## Want to Learn More? ##